-Note 11 - Commitments and Transaction with Related Organization
+Note 11 - Commitments and Transactions with Related Organizations

-The Board enters into various contracts that extend beyond the current year.
+The Board has entered various contracts that extend beyond the current year.
 The Board has an agreement with the Town of Jackson with respect to the provision of law enforcement services.
-The contract was renewed effective July 1, 2017 for another three years for an annual amount of \$531,924 payable monthly at \$44,327.
+The 3-year contract was renewed effective July 1, 2020 for another three years for an annual amount of \$553,635 payable monthly at \$46,136.
 This agreement may be terminated by either of the parties without cause.

-The Board has a three-year contract for custodial services for the total annual amount of \$448,175, \$470,583, and \$494,113 for years one through three, respectively, expiring on April 30, 2021.
+The Board has a three-year contract for custodial services effective May 1, 2018, amended effective October 1, 2019 for additional services payable monthly at \$51,582 until April 30, 2020, then payable monthly at \$54,162 until October 30, 2021, the expiration of the contract.

-Required Supplementary Information June 30, 2019
+Required Supplementary Information June 30, 2021 Jackson Hole Airport Board